mozilla-it/containerized-microservice-template/guides/first_steps.md

 After you've done the necessary developer setup, look through here for some quick first steps.

 ### Helpful Scripts
-Lint with isort and black:
+Lint with isort and black (or use pre-commit):
 > `poetry run scripts/lint.sh`

-Run build tests:
+Run the tests:
 > `poetry run scripts/test.sh`

-Run the full build, which creates a docker image from the docker/Dockerfile:
+Create a docker image:
 > `poetry run scripts/build.sh`

+Run the created image like so:
+> `poetry run scripts/run.sh`

+Kill all running images with this namespace:
+> `poetry run scripts/kill.sh`

+#### Hint
+These may need to be made executable...
+> chmod +x scripts/<file_name>

 ## Running the Server